If I am interested in participating in the testbed, but I did not submit an EOI, how can I be involved?

 Will the PPP signal be transmitted on L5 only or on both L1 and L5?

 The PPP signal will be transmitted through the L1 from August 2017 and also through L5 from October 2017.
+The PPP signal is now being transmitted through the L1 and L5 frequencies.
 It will in both cases be a dual-frequency PPP message.
-The corrections transmitted over L1 from August 2017, will be for L1-L2 PPP.
-The corrections transmitted over L5 from October 2017 will be for L1-L5 PPP.

 What will be the PRN number of the new SBAS Service?